 Typically, pets are fed a novel protein diet or a hydrolyzed diet.
 A novel protein diet is comprised of a single protein source the pet has never been exposed to before, such as venison, rabbit, kangaroo or white fish.
 A hydrolyzed diet is one in which the protein is broken into very small pieces which are unable to be recognized by the body’s immune system.

-protein, including treats and flavored supplements.
+During a diet trial, it is important that your pet is not given any other types of protein, including treats and flavored supplements.
 It can take up to four to six weeks to see a dramatic improvement, however, some improvement should be noted within two to three weeks of initiating the new diet.

 If a pet fails to improve on a diet trail, then a diagnosis of IBD is more likely.
 Some patients with IBD will have a food allergy/intolerance component, so their signs may improve but will not completely resolve.

 Antibiotic TrialsIn some pets, GI signs may be associated with an imbalance of the normal bacteria in the digestive tract.
 In other words, there are fewer beneficial bacteria and more harmful bacteria.
 An antibiotic trial may be initiated to try to bring the bacterial population back into a normal balance.

 Patients who fail to improve on either diet or antibiotic trials are typically diagnosed with IBD by exclusion.

 Biopsies for a True DiagnosisIdeally, GI biopsies are obtained to confirm an IBD diagnosis and to rule out cancer that cannot be identified on ultrasound.
 While samples can be obtained with an abdominal surgery, a less invasive method is via endoscopy while your pet is under anesthesia.
 During this procedure, a thin tube with a small camera is inserted down the throat into the stomach and small intestine, or through the rectum into the intestine, where small tissue samples can be removed for analysis.

-IBD treatment typically entails immunosuppressive therapy, such as steroids, to decrease and eliminate GI inflammation.
+Treatment: Relieving the InflammationIBD treatment typically entails immunosuppressive therapy, such as steroids, to decrease and eliminate GI inflammation.
 If an animal’s GI signs improve but do not resolve on steroids alone, additional immunosuppressive therapy may be considered.

-therapeutic diets, antibiotics, vitamin B12 injections or probiotics.
-If there’s still no improvement, a consultation with a veterinary internal medicine
+Depending on your pet’s condition, your veterinarian may also recommend additional treatments, such as therapeutic diets, antibiotics, vitamin B12 injections or probiotics.
+If there’s still no improvement, a consultation with a veterinary internal medicine specialist may be helpful.